-- Run engine until oil temperature reaches and maintains 150°F (66°C) or more for a minimum of 5 minutes.
-Ideally, engine should be run under normal load conditions. - 2.
-Remove spark plug(s) and air filter from engine. - Rotate crankshaft until piston (of cylinder being tested) is at top dead center (TDC) of compression stroke.
+- 1. Run engine for 3-5 minutes to warm it up. - 2.
+Remove spark plug(s) and air filter from engine. - 3.
+Rotate crankshaft until piston (of cylinder being tested) is at top dead center (TDC) of compression stroke.
 Hold engine in this position while testing.
-Holding tool from kit can be used if PTO end of crankshaft is accessible.
+Holding tool supplied with tester can be used if PTO end of crankshaft is accessible.
 Lock holding tool onto crankshaft.
 Install a 3/8 in. breaker bar into hole/slot of holding tool, so it is perpendicular to both holding tool and crankshaft PTO.

 If flywheel end is more accessible, use a breaker bar and socket on flywheel nut/screw to hold it in position.
 An assistant may be needed to hold breaker bar during testing.
 If engine is mounted in a piece of equipment, it may be possible to hold it by clamping or wedging a driven component.
-Just be certain engine cannot rotate off TDC in either direction.
+Just be certain that engine cannot rotate off of TDC in either direction.